ManimCommunity/manim/docs/source/index.rst

   interactive online playground at https://try.manim.community in form of a Jupyter notebook.
 - In our :doc:`Tutorials <tutorials/index>` section you will find a collection of resources that will teach you how to use Manim.
+In particular, the :docs:`tutorials/quickstart` tutorial teaches you Manim's basics, and in :docs:`tutorials/building_blocks` the classes used to compose your animations are described in more detail.

 Finding Help